urikdev/Urik/PRIVACY.md

 4. **Data Portability**
     - **Limitation:** While your learned words are stored locally in an SQLCipher database, there is no built-in feature to export them in a portable format
-    - **Manual Request:** If you need your data urgently, contact us at urikdevelopment@proton.me with device details, and we can provide instructions for manual database extraction (requires technical knowledge)
+    - **Manual Request:** If you need your data urgently, contact us at hello@urik.io with device details, and we can provide instructions for manual database extraction (requires technical knowledge)

 5. **Withdraw Consent**
     - Disable word learning: Settings → Typing Behavior → Disable "Learn Words"